onssoschi/climatehealth/README.md

   `inst/extdata/config_templates/api_config.yml` as templates.
 - Avoid committing environment-specific paths into package code.

-## Contributing
+## Open-Source development
-See [CONTRIBUTING](CONTRIBUTING.md) for guidance on contributing to this repository before making changes to the code.
+See [CONTRIBUTING](CONTRIBUTING.md) for guidance on contributing to this repository before making changes to support open-source development of this R package.
 This includes guidance on branching, merge requests, and code style.

 ## Authors